suffolklibraries/lgc/content/collections/events/more-than-mum-coffee-morning.md

   [https://www.futurefemalesociety.org](https://www.futurefemalesociety.org)
 updated_by: 5b72ad31-9613-4471-9564-e28d5005ecc0
-updated_at: 1649704966
+updated_at: 1649705074
 attendance_information: Mums!
 ---
-Come and join for the new More Than Mums Coffee Mornings!
+Come and join for the new More Than Mums Coffee Mornings in Ipswich!